Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 > In fact, *Par*(*X*) = *Dis*(*X*), for all *X*.

 In their subsequent papers, those authors consistently use *Dis* instead of *Par*, often accompanied by a link to *A New Measure of Presortedness*.

+### *Pos*

+*Pos* is described by V. Estivill-Castro and D. Wood in *Sorting, Measures of disorder, and Worst-case performance* as "the position number": the number of elements in a sequence that are not in their sorted position.
+This definition matches that of *Ham*, the Hamming distance between a sequence and its sorted permutation.

 ### *Radius*